Shariffintech/AttendEase/README.md

 Teachers should be able to make changes only to their lectures.

-Students will not be able to log-in.
+Students will not be able to log-in, this platform is for teachers only.

 * ...